harrig12/pointszr/README.md

 ## Usage

 pointszr 0.2.0 is compatible with DESeqDataSet objects.
-Future renditions of this project may allow for a wider variety of cobject classes.
+Future renditions of this project may allow for a wider variety of object classes.

 Please see the package vignette for an example workflow.
 Available for download:

 https://drive.google.com/file/d/1CbKvQyLq_iM9bDMKMAa4lskqgiovnxAZ/view?usp=sharing

 -----------------------------------------------

 Load the package with: